Speaker of the House of Commons (United Kingdom): Other functions

 The speaker is also responsible for overseeing the administration of the House.
 The speaker chairs the House of Commons Commission, a body that appoints staff, determines their salaries, and supervises the general administration of those who serve the House.
 Furthermore, the speaker controls the parts of the Palace of Westminster used by the House of Commons.
 The speaker chairs the Speaker's Committee for the Independent Parliamentary Standards Authority (SCIPSA) and the Speaker's Committee on the Electoral Commission (SCEC).
 Also, the speaker is the ex officio Chairman of the four boundary commissions (for England, Wales, Scotland, and Northern Ireland), which are charged with redrawing the boundaries of parliamentary constituencies to reflect population changes.
 However, the speaker normally does not attend meetings of the boundary commissions; instead, the Deputy Chairman of the commission (usually a judge) normally presides.

 The speaker appoints MPs to serve on the Ecclesiastical Committee.

 When John Bercow was Speaker, he ran a series of lectures called Speaker's Lectures.

-Finally, the speaker continues to represent his or her constituency in Parliament.
+Finally, the speaker continues to represent their constituency in Parliament.
 Like any other Member of Parliament, the speaker deals with issues raised by constituents and attempts to address their concerns.

 Deputies

 The speaker is helped by three deputies elected by the House (addressed Mr/Madam Deputy Speaker).
-The most senior has an alternative style Chairman of Ways and Means; the title derives from the defunct Ways and Means Committee which could amend and expedite bills to tax.
+The most senior has an alternative style Chairman of Ways and Means; the title derives from the defunct Committee of Ways and Means which could amend and expedite bills to tax.
 The others can be called the second or third deputy speakers but are formally in the House named the First and Second Deputy Chairmen of Ways and Means (this resembles the "Junior Lords of the Treasury" being the government chief whips).
 Typically the speaker presides for three hours each day; otherwise a deputy takes the Chair.
 During the annual Budget, which the Chancellor of the Exchequer reads out in outline, the Chairman of Ways and Means presides.

 The speaker never presides over the Committee of the Whole House, which consists of all the members, but operates under more flexible rules of debate.
 This device was used so that members could debate independently of the speaker, who they suspected acted as an agent or spy of the monarch.
 Now the procedure is invoked to have a less procedurally strict debate.

 Deputies have the same powers as the speaker when presiding and in deadlock are bound by constitutional precedent to follow Speaker Denison's rule.
 They do not take part in partisan politics and remain completely impartial in the House.
 They are entitled to take a full part in constituency politics including raising of questions, often written, of ministers.
 In general elections, they stand as party politicians.